flaf/miscellaneous/puppet/modules/puppetforge/README.md

 The Puppet forge retrieves new commits (via a `git pull`) of the modules listed in `modules_git_urls` every `pause` seconds.
 The default value of the `pause` parameter is 300 (seconds).

+The `release_retention` is the maximum number of different releases of a same module the puppetforge server must keep.
+The default value of this parameter is 5.

+The `puppet_bin_dir` parameter is a string which gives  the bin directory of the puppet-agent package.
+This parameter has no default value (`undef` is the default in fact)  and should be explicitly provided by the user of this module.

 The `sshkeypair` is optional.
 If present, this parameter must have the exact structure in the example above.
 This parameter